bk/wmk/readme.md

 - For `wmk watch` functionality, you need to be using Linux and have `inotifywait` installed.

+`wmk` requires a Unix-like environment.
+In particular, the directory separator is assumed to be `/`.

 ## Usage

 The `wmk` command structure is `wmk <action> <base_directory>`.
 The base